sparkflows/sparkflows-docs/docs/installation/authentication/sso/saml-pingid-setup.rst

 Ping Identity Setup
 ========

-Below are steps to setup SAML 2.0 Ping Identity:
+Below are steps to setup SAML 2.0 Ping Identity.

 Create an account in Ping Identity
 ------